jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'> Support Module</h3>
 <p align="justify">Today I have explored following terms:-
  Issues
-An incoming query from a customer.
+An incoming query from a Student.
 It’s usually done via email or from your website’s Contact section.
 It’s good practice to maintain a separate email (e.g., support@yourbusiness.com) to keep track of incoming customer requests.
 This even enables your ERP system to pick up emails and automatically turn them into support tickets.

 Issue Type
 Classifying issues into different categories (e.g., technical, functional, hardware, etc.) lets you easily assign the right employee to the support ticket.
 Each category is called an issue type.